danil-baranovskyi/docker-playground/README.md

 ## Update the project
-To update the project, you need to **rebuild** your image, so it will have latest changes, and then run a **new container** based on that image.
+To update the project, you need to **rebuild** your image, so it will have the latest changes, and then run a **new container** based on that image.

 ### Delete docker container (if running):